 Myth #1: Outplacement services only help you find a new job

-Outplacement is not simply about helping you find a new job or start a business.
+This is one of the most common outplacement myths we hear.
+Outplacement services are not simply about helping you find a new job or start a business.
 Quality career transition and redundancy help not only lays the foundation for a successful move from one role to the next, it empowers you to cope with job loss and make an informed decision on what to do next.

 For some people, redundancy is a difficult experience.
 For others, it is an opportunity for change.
 Outplacement, when guided by an experienced and knowledgeable counsellor, allows you to explore a range of career options: full-time work, self-employment, setting up a new business, retirement, education, training or a career break.